Representation varieties of twisted Hopf links: Introduction

 where $h^{k,p,q}_{c}(R(L,G))= h^{p,q}(H_{c}^k(R(L,G)))=\dim \Gr^{p}_{F}\Gr^{W}_{p+q}H^{k}_{c}(R(L,G))$ are the compactly supported Hodge numbers of $R(L,G)$.
 In the case that $h_c^{k,p,q}(R(L,G)) = 0$ for $p \neq q$, it is customary to write the $E$-polynomial in the variable $q = uv$.

 Since the fundamental group of the link complement does not vary under diffeotopy of the link, the $E$-polynomial $e(R(L,G))$ is an algebraic invariant of the link $L$ up to link equivalence.
-This $E$-polynomial is actually a very subtle invariant of $L$ since it encodes the algebraic structure of a variety attached to it and, in many cases, it does not agree with any other known invariant of $L$.
+This $E$-polynomial provides an invariant encoding the algebraic structure of the representation variety attached to $L$, and typically differs from other classical invariants of $L$ such as its Jones polynomial \cite{kauffman} or its $A$-polynomial \cite{CCGLS}.
 In fact, the geometry of the representation variety has been exploited several times in the literature to prove striking results of $3$-manifolds.
-For instance, in the foundational work of Culler and Shalen \cite{CS}, the authors used some simple properties of the $\SL_2(\CC)$-representation variety to provide new proofs of Thurston's theorem claiming that the space of hyperbolic structures on an acylindrical $3$-manifold is compact, and of the Smith conjecture.
+For instance, in the foundational work of Culler and Shalen \cite{CS}, the authors used some simple properties of the $\SL_2(\CC)$-representation variety to provide new proofs of Thurston's theorem stating that the space of hyperbolic structures on an acylindrical $3$-manifold is compact, and of the Smith conjecture, which claims that any quotient with cyclic stabilizers of a closed oriented $3$-manifold with non-trivial branch knot is not simply-connected \cite[Section 5]{CS}.

 Representation varieties also play a central role in mathematical physics.
 In the very influential paper \cite{witten1989quantum}, Witten applied Chern-Simons theory to geometrically quantize $\SU(2)$-representation varieties of knot complements, leading to a Topological Quantum Field Theory that computes the Jones polynomial of the knot.
-In some sense, our approach of looking at the $E$-polynomial of the representation variety can be understood as an alternative quantization of the representation varieties, more similar to Fourier-Mukai transforms in derived geometry than to path integrals as arising in Chern-Simons theory (see \cite{GPLM-2017}).
+In some sense, our approach of looking at the $E$-polynomial of the representation variety can be understood as an alternative quantization of the representation varieties, more similar to Fourier-Mukai transforms in derived geometry \cite{Huy}, in the sense that it consists of a pull-push construction (with identity kernel), than to path integrals as arising in Chern-Simons theory \cite{witten1989quantum} (see \cite{GPLM-2017} for more information).